-The role of designers in shaping how we think about the future is the subject of Designs for Different Futures, a major exhibition organized by the Walker Art Center, Philadelphia Museum of Art, and the Art Institute of Chicago.
-The exhibition brings together some 80 dynamic works that address the challenges and opportunities that humans may encounter in the years, decades, and centuries ahead.
+The role of designers in shaping how we think about possible futures is the subject of Designs for Different Futures, a major exhibition organized by the Walker Art Center, Philadelphia Museum of Art, and the Art Institute of Chicago.
+The presentation brings together some 80 dynamic works that address the challenges and opportunities that humans may encounter in the years, decades, and centuries ahead.

-While no one can precisely predict the future, the works in the exhibition provide design solutions for a number of speculative scenarios.
+While no one can precisely predict these futures, the works in the exhibition provide design solutions for a number of speculative scenarios.
 In some instances, these proposals are borne from a sense of anxiety, and in others of a sense of excitement over the possibilities that innovative materials, new technologies, and fresh ideas can afford.

-Each of these projects—from small product innovations to large-scale system proposals—asks us to imagine a future different than what we expect, and in doing so, helps us craft a fascinating portrait of our diverse and turbulent present.
+Each of these projects—from small product innovations to large-scale system proposals—asks us to imagine futures different than what we expect, and in doing so, helps us craft a fascinating portrait of our diverse and turbulent present.